ettubrutesbro/SESEME-System-Alpha/README.md

 3. Use `cdss` command to get into SESEME-System-Alpha folder in each brain.
    - Directory: `~/git/SESEME-System-Alpha`
 4. Use `start` command to run the node process in each brain.
-   - NOTE: Make sure Pillars are fully down and motors are powered before `start` in Beagle.
+   - NOTE: Make sure pillars are fully down and motors are powered before `start` in Monument.

+#Crash Behaviors
+1. If pillars are up and BOTH XPS and Monument crash, we must unplug the motors from power and manually lower the pillars.
+   Do not start up both before doing this because it will tell the motors to go beyond max since it does not remember its state.

 # SOCKETS